 21 December 1972 to 31 May 1978

 Shortly after the imposition of Martial Law, Dr. Blanco became the second university president.
 Dr. Blanco was one powerful lady who knew how it was to be in the business of running a higher educational institution.
 Formerly the Dean of Education of the University of the Philippines before accepting a regency post in PLM, she inspired the university community and imbued everyone with fervor towards academic excellence.
 With PLM then being relatively new and yet virtually unknown among its ranks, she established early linkages and consortial partnerships with industry leaders for in-service trainings for the scholars, thus paving the way for PLM scholars to be admitted into reputable companies upon graduation.
 Her administration was marked by her advocacy for the scholars to shirk the timidity that comes from being poor and to have a self-respecting image, thus imbibing in them self-esteem and eventually, social esteem.
 Her presidency saw the completion and publication of the first university code that guided the University for a long time.
 With PLM then considered as a state university, she holds the distinction as the first-ever lady president of a state university.
-She remained in office until 31 May 1978 after being elected as the first president of a new state university in the Ilocos region.
+She remained in office until 31 May 1978 after being elected as the first president of a new state university, the Mariano Marcos State University, in the Ilocos region.

 Hon.
 Mayor Ramon Bagatsing